omer727/FacebookWidget/README.md

 FacebookWidget
 ==============

-An android widget which display the user facebook status
+An android widget which display the user facebook stream